Coronavirus COVID-19 Updates: uc.edu/publichealth

 The most common place for medical students to present their summer research / scholarly activity is during the Research and Service Symposium held each fall.
 Medical students should also ask their mentors about department-based opportunities to present their work.

 Medical students should start by asking their mentors if there are grant or department funds to support students presenting their summer research / scholarly activity.
-The Medical Student Association also has funds to support presentations at regional and national conferences.
+The Medical Student Association may also have funds to support presentations at regional and national conferences.
 Contact Student Affairs for more information.

 Amy Thompson MDDirector of Medical Student Research Initiatives